Trusted WordPress tutorials, when you need them most.

 Each section has its own ‘Applicable Attribute Relevance’ sliders.

-This is the weight that SearchWP will give to each attribute when creating the search results.
+This controls how much weight SearchWP gives to each attribute when creating the search results.

 Creating a custom search algorithm using SearchWP